Accountable Reimbursement Plan Guidelines

 According to IRS Pub 463, the definition of "reasonable time" "depends on the facts and circumstances of your situation.
 However, regardless of the facts and circumstances of your situation, actions that take place within the times specified in the following list will be treated as taking place within a reasonable period of time".

 There are 2 methods that meet the "reasonable time" requirements.
-See more on the fixed date and periodic statement methods in my Accountable Reimbursement Plan ebook.
+See more on the fixed date and periodic statement methods in Book 4 Receipts and Reimbursements ebook in the Policies and Procedures series

 6 Tips on Setting Up an Accountable Reimbursement Plan